Rigidity of Complete Gradient Steady Ricci Solitons with Harmonic Weyl Curvature: Introduction

 This paper is organized as follows.
 In Section 2, we give some formulas and notations for Riemannian manifolds and Ricci solitons by using the method of moving frames.
-In Section 3, we derive the integrability conditions (ODEs) for a gradient Ricci soliton with harmonic Weyl tensor and show that, locally, the soliton metric is a multiply warped product.
+In Section 3, we derive the integrability conditions (ODEs) for a gradient Ricci soliton with harmonic Weyl tensor when the local structure of the metric is a multiply warped product.
 In Section 4-6, we divide our discussion into three cases according to the numbers and multiplicities of distinct Ricci-eigenvalues $\lambda_i$, $i=1,2,\cdots, n$.
 Here, we denote $\lambda_1$ as the Ricci-eigenvalue with respect to the gradient vector $\nabla f$ of the potential function.
 Concretely, in Section 4, we study the case that there are at least three mutually different values in the eigenvalues $\lambda_2, \cdots, \lambda_n$, but it turns out that this case cannot occur.
 In Section 5, we analyze the case that there are exactly two distinct Ricci values in the eigenvalues $\lambda_2, \cdots, \lambda_n$.
-Then two subcases are divided according to whether one of the two distinct Ricci-eigenfunctions is of single multiplicity or not.
+Then two subcases are divided according to whether one of the two distinct Ricci-eigenvalues is of single multiplicity or not.
 Types {\rm (ii)} and {\rm (iii)} of Theorem \ref{local} come from this part.
 In Section 6, we treat the remaining case that all $\lambda_2,~\lambda_3,~\cdots,~\lambda_n$ are equal, for which the $D$-tensor must vanish.
 In the last section, we summarize and prove the stated theorems.